MadeByMike/madebymike/_posts/2015-1-5-zero-element-loading-animations.md

 After all loading is a "describing word", it indicates the state of something and is not an object itself.
 Maybe it is a little silly to think we should apply this logic to our mark-up, but it feels right to me.
 So I set out to make a "zero element" loading animation, one that can be applied simply by adding a class name.

 I eventually settled on a solution that works almost everywhere.
-There are only 2 conditions related to the css of the element you are adding the loading animation to:
+There are only 2 conditions.The element we're adding the loading animation to:

- - it cannot have `:before` or `:after` pseudo-elements applied
+ - cannot have `:before` or `:after` pseudo-elements applied
- - it must be possible to change the `position` property to `relative`
+ - must be possible to change the `position` property to `relative`

-This works in every situation I’ve ever needed a loading animation but if you want to apply this technique to an element that requires absolute positioning or already has pseudo-elements, it’s usually possible to add the loading class to a container or child element.
+This works in every situation I’ve ever needed a loading animation but if we want to apply this technique to an element that requires absolute positioning or already has pseudo-elements, it’s usually possible to add the loading class to a container or child element.

 ##How it works
 This technique works by using `:before` and `:after` pseudo-elements to create the different parts of the animation.
 CSS transformations and absolute positioning are applied and these properties are animated to create different types of loading indicators.